-Children in reception, year 1 and year 2 complete a baseline phonics assessment on their return to school in the autumn term using the phonics shed. phonics scheme.
+Children in reception, year 1 and year 2 complete a baseline phonics assessment on their return to school in the autumn term using the Read Write Inc. phonics scheme.
 These assessments are used to group children according to their phonic knowledge.